bbauska/W3Cx-5of5/README.md

 3.  }
 </pre>

-A function declared this way can be called like this:
+<p>A function declared this way can be called like this:</p>

 <pre>
 1.  functionName(parameters);
 </pre>

-Notice that we do not add a semicolon at the end of a function declaration.
-Semicolons are used to separate executable JavaScript statements, and a function declaration is not an executable statement.
+<p>Notice that we do not add a semicolon at the end of a function
+declaration.
+Semicolons are used to separate executable JavaScript statements, and a function declaration is not an executable statement.</p>

-Here is an example:
+<h4>Here is an example:</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 198.
 (10) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">